 Yes, and pre-planning your funeral alleviates the family of both the difficult decisions and the financial burden of funeral expenses.
-You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.
+You can make pre-need funeral arrangements directly with a funeral home or purchase burial insurance.

 What you DO need to consider is how safely you are investing your money.
 Although purchasing a funeral plan may secure your funeral wishes, funeral prices are not as fixed as they once were.
-With the growth in cremation, the cost for a funeral could actually be coming down.
+With the growth in cremation, the cost of a funeral could actually be coming down.
 Any funds invested into a funeral contract are put into a trust fund.

 Can I donate my body to science in Louisiana?

 Yes, donating your body to science can be a great way to care for your disposition without any funeral expenses.
 Most national organizations dealing with full-body donation handle everything from the moment you notify them of the death, including collecting the body, the donation, the free cremation, and the return of the cremated remains to the family a few weeks later.
 It is worth noting that a donation cannot always be accepted at the time of death, so you should have an alternative plan in reserve.

 The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Louisiana?

 In such cases, the coroner may make arrangements with a funeral home, and costs should not exceed the actual minimal cost of a burial.
 Generally, a fixed amount is set that the parish or state will pay for pauper burial assistance.
 The state is responsible for the disposition of indigents or any individual who becomes a responsibility of Louisiana.
 You need to contact your parish human services or social services to find out what help may be available.